loganmarchione/loganmarchione.com/content/posts/2020/04/linting-ansible-playbooks-using-drone/index.md

 - Download an image called _geerlingguy/docker-ubuntu1804-ansible:testing_
 - Run the two commands for syntax checking and linting inside that container
     - If there are any errors (non-zero exit codes), throw an error
-- Based on the output (pass/fail), you'll see a symbol in your VCS provider's web interface (usually a ☑ or ❌ symbol)
+- Based on the output (pass/fail), you'll see a symbol in your VCS provider's web interface (usually a :white_check_mark: or :x: symbol).

 Now, every time I commit anything to my Ansible repository, it is automatically checked for syntax and linted.
 The only remaining step (which I have yet to setup) is alerting.
 Drone has plugins to notify you via [email](http://plugins.drone.io/drillster/drone-email/), [Slack](http://plugins.drone.io/drone-plugins/drone-slack/), [Telegram](http://plugins.drone.io/appleboy/drone-telegram/), etc...